Skip to main content

 Mini Sprints

-Under 12 paddlers can race at four of the National Sprint Regattas (not April) – either in the Lightning classes, or in the U12 where they can race their choice of boat.
-Racing is on the regatta lake, using the start buckets, over a distance of 500m.
+Under 12 paddlers can race at the Mini Sprint Series that is run alongside all the National Sprint Regattas held at Holme Pierrepont in Nottingham – either in the Lightning classes, or in the U12 where they can race their choice of boat.
+Racing is on the regatta lake, using the start buckets, over a distance of 200m or 500m.
 There is the chance to race K1, K2 and K4 (with the K4 boats being provided at the event).
 There is a minimum qualifying time to race at Nottingham, but there are also regional regattas where Lightnings can take part.

 Useful Information